oyieroyier/alx_personal_scripts/README.md

   iii.
 Opens the file under the name you typed in INSERT mode in the Vi text editor.

         If you use a different editor (Nano, Emacs etc), replace "vi +star" in line 11 with your prefered editor's name.

   iv.
 Once you are done writing your code and save (:wq), the script goes through it and removes any trailing whitespace within it.
 Betty hates those; we're trying to please her.

   v.
 Compiles the code using the gcc -o format.

-      If you prefer a different compilation style, edit line 15 of the script.
+      If you prefer a different compilation style, eg gcc filename, edit line 15 of the script.

       You don't need to manually compile your code unless you made an error.
 The script does not compile codes with errors.

       Run ./filename to test your code.